Lampedusa: 19th century

 A royal commission stated in an 1812 report that there would be considerable difficulties in turning the island (together with Linosa and Pantelleria) into a supply base for Malta.
 The commission found Fernandez's situation to be very strange, and the treasury demanded an explanation of his conduct.
 In November 1813, the sloop HMS Partridge was infected with yellow fever, and was sent to Lampedusa until convalescence.
 This caused most of the population to flee back to Malta, leaving only 50 to 60 people on the island.
 The Governor of Malta, Sir Thomas Maitland, visited Lampedusa and found that Fernandez was running a business venture, so on 15 September 1814 he announced the withdrawal of British troops stationed on the island.
 The same notice also stated that "it is not the intention of [the British] Government to have any further concern or connection with [Lampedusa]".
 At this point, Greek privateers deposited provisions and took refuge at Lampedusa while being pursued by Tunisian vessels.

 Fernandez had left for Gibraltar in 1813, but he continued to make claims on his title in Lampedusa.
 The British Government refused to compensate him in 1818, and Sicilian courts deprived him of his title soon afterwards.
 The Gatt family retook possession of the island, but what happened in subsequent years is unclear.
 Salvatore Gatt is believed to have died or disappeared sometime between 1813 and 1821, and the island was taken over by Fortunato Frendo, who had murdered Giacoma Gatt, Salvatore's wife.
 An official expedition was sent to the island from Naples in 1828, and the island was found to be inhabited by members of the Frendo, Gatt, and Molinos families along with a few workers.

 A Neapolitan warship visited the island in 1841 as a show of force, but nothing changed until 11 September 1843, when two warships arrived and landed 400 soldiers on the island.
-They substituted the British flags on the island with Neapolitan flags.
+They replaced the British flags on the island with Neapolitan flags.
 A royal decree was read out proclaiming the island as part of the Kingdom of the Two Sicilies.
 A few of the Maltese settlers remained on the island, while others returned to Malta or went to Tunisia.